rachelcarmena/rachelcarmena.github.io/_posts/2019-05-26-may-the-command-line-be-with-you.md

 # Format for replacing a pattern for another one:
 # sed -i 's/pattern1/pattern2/g' FILE

-# Replace 'foo' by 'bar' in a file
+# Replace 'foo' by 'bar' in file.txt
 $ sed -i 's/foo/bar/g' file.txt

+# Replace 'foo' by 'bar' in file.txt from line 3 to line 7
+$ sed -i '3,7 s/foo/bar/g' file.txt

 # Replace 'foo' by 'bar' in all the TXT files in a second level
 $ sed -i 's/foo/bar/g' **/*.txt
 ```

+Without the final `g`, it would just replace the first occurrence for every line.

 For doing other types of massive replacements, take a look at the examples with `find ... -exec ...` or _Renaming files with the same pattern_ section.